PycraftDeveloper-temp-account/Pycraft/README.md

 ## Changes
 Pycraft v0.9.4 is now live!
 Here is a list of all the added features to this major update: <br />

-* Feature: Full Linux compatablility has been added to Pycraft and will be supported in all future versions of Pycraft.
+* Feature: Full Linux compatibility has been added to Pycraft and will be supported in all future versions of Pycraft.
 * Feature: The update section of the installer has been added; this connects to both the installer and uninstaller for an optimised method of downloading the latest version of Pycraft.
 * Feature: Message functions have been improved with some errors and issues there getting ironed out.
-* Feature: The entire installer has been restructed and mostly reprogrammed from the preview releases, this improves readability and follows a similar structure to the rest of the project now.
+* Feature: The entire installer has been restructured and mostly reprogrammed from the preview releases, this improves readability and follows a similar structure to the rest of the project now.
-* Bug Fix: All known issues with the installer and project have been fixed that where known in the developer releases and older versions of Pycraft.
+* Bug Fix: All known issues with the installer and project have been fixed that were known in the developer releases and older versions of Pycraft.
 * Feature: The way music is loaded has changed to make the project friendlier on storage space and RAM.
-* Preformance Improvements: There have been numerous improvements to the installer and game to make it perform better with more optimnisations still to arrive.
+* Performance Improvements: There have been numerous improvements to the installer and game to make it perform better with more optimisations still to arrive.
 * Bug Fix: The benchmark section of the project has had some fundamental changes and now works fine with the changed game engine.

 * Feature - The program can now detect when you are connected to the internet, if permission is given, this is to detect updates.